remap/ndn-mog/README.md

 Matryoshka is an NDN multiplayer online game.
 The game is tested with OS X >= 10.7 and nfd release-0.2.0.

 ## How to Run
-1. nfd-start.
-For information about nfd, refer to nfd github or redmine site.
-(The game currently uses nfd-release-0.2.0)
+1. Please put the config file and the app in the same folder.
+2. nfd-start.
-2. nfdc the hub you want to connect to, or the other player's nfd; for now the app uses /ndn/broadcast namespace(ideally the strategy for that face should be broadcast); and a customizable player namespace.
+3. nfdc the hub you want to connect to, or the other player's nfd; for now the app uses /ndn/broadcast namespace(ideally the strategy for that face should be broadcast); and a customizable player namespace.
-3. double click the app, for now, please run on '640 * 480' and 'fastest'.
+4. double click the app, for now, please run on '640 * 480' and 'fastest'.

 ## What to See
 1. Your avatar created on one asteroid.